 Family justice counsellors

-• information and referrals,
+• information and education,

-• mediation and conciliation services, and
+• mediation and shuttle mediation,

 To contact a family justice counsellor, call Service BC at: